 In general, how well each type of birth control method works depends on many things.
-These include whether a woman has any health conditions or is taking any medications or herbal supplements that might interfere with its use.
-For example, antibiotics or an herb like St. John's wort can interfere with the effectiveness of the Pill.
+These include whether a woman has any health conditions or is taking any medicines or herbal supplements that might interfere with its use (for example, an herb like St. John's wort can affect how well the Pill works).

 Protection Against STDs